KwanLab/Autometa/docs/source/bash-workflow.rst

 .. caution::

-    Make sure your conda autometa environment is activated or the autometa entrypoints will not be available.
+    Make sure your mamba autometa environment is activated or the autometa entrypoints will not be available.

 Additional parameters
 #####################